 - Listen to the inner child’s needs.

 As you connect with your inner child and create a dialogue with her/him you will notice that s/he feels a lot.
 And your inner child has needs that were ignored or neglected or suppressed in the past.
 Allow the space for her/him to be heard without judgement.
 Listen to those needs, they are the main reason why your inner child got hurt and where the healing has to begin.
 Don’t forget that your inner child is vulnerable and sensitive.
-Pay attention to the fears and insecurities and all the joys and playfulness that comes up.
+Pay attention to the fears and insecurities and all the joys and playfulness that come up.

-Healing your inner child has to include re-installing the sense of worth which would let you have more strength to build new behaviours that would positively affect your life, like setting boundaries, asking for needs, trusting your intuition, feeling safe and secure to take action and create your happiness.
+Healing your inner child has to include re-installing the sense of worth which would let you have more strength to build new behaviours that would positively affect your life, like setting boundaries, asking for needs, trusting your intuition, feeling safe and secure to take action and creating your happiness.

 - Slow change is the key.

 Healing is a slow process.
-Creating a safe space to think about your past, to feel the emotions that your inner child brings up and build up a new perception is a huge work that might get you everywhere and nowhere at the same time.
+Creating a safe space to think about your past, feel the emotions that your inner child brings up and build up a new perception is a huge work that might get you everywhere and nowhere at the same time.
 But, as Dr Judith Herman says, in her work Trauma and Recovery (1992) “Recovery is not defined by the complete absence of thoughts or feelings about the traumatic experience but being able to live with it in a way that it isn’t in control of your life.”
 So be gentle, compassionate and patient with your journey.

 Remember to be kind to yourself.